-understanding cognitive systems, because it includes the essential ingredients.
+III.4.
+Discussion.
+So, in short, R&D theory adopts and improves upon the dynamics of dynamicism, the neural plausibility of connectionism, and the representational commitments of symbolicism.
+As such, it is a promising synthesis and extension of past approaches to understanding cognitive systems, because it includes the essential ingredients.
 Of course, it is not clear whether R&D theory combines those ingredients in the right way.
 Because it is a recent proposal for explaining cognitive systems, its current successes are few.
-While it has been used to effectively model perceptual (e.g. the vestibular system), motor (e.g. eye control), and cognitive (e.g., working memory) processes, these particular examples of perceptual, motor, and cognitive behavior are relatively simple.
+While it has been used to effectively model perceptual (the vestibular system), motor (eye control), and cognitive (working memory) processes, these particular examples of perceptual, motor, and cognitive behavior are relatively simple.
 So, while the resources for constructing neurally plausible models of phenomena that demand complex dynamics over complex representations are available, it remains to be clearly demonstrated that such complexity can be incorporated into R&D theoretic models.

 As well, R&D theory does not, in itself, satisfactorily answer questions regarding the semantics of representational states.
-As Dretske51 has noted, coding theory does not solve the problem of representational semantics.
-Thus, R&D theory needs to be supplemented with a theory of meaning, as mentioned in section 3.1.
+As Fred Dretske51 has noted, coding theory does not solve the problem of representational semantics.
+Thus, R&D theory needs to be supplemented with a theory of meaning, as mentioned in section III.1.
 In fact, I think R&D theory suggests a novel theory of meaning that avoids the problems of past theories.52 Nevertheless, this remains to be clearly demonstrated.